Torres Strait Islands: Geography

 The islands span an area of some 48000 km2.
 The strait from Cape York to New Guinea has a width of approximately 150 km at its narrowest point; the islands lie scattered in between, extending some 200 to 300 km from furthest east to furthest west.
 The total land area of the islands comprises 566 km2.
 21784 ha of land are used for agricultural purposes.

 The Torres Strait itself was previously part of a land bridge known as the Arafura Plain which connected the present-day Australian continent with New Guinea (in a single landmass called Sahul, Meganesia, Australia-New Guinea).
 This land bridge was most recently submerged by rising sea levels at the end of the last ice-age glaciation approximately 12,000 years ago, forming the Strait which now connects the Arafura and Coral seas.
 Many of the western Torres Strait Islands are the remaining peaks of this land bridge which were not completely submerged when the ocean levels rose.

 The islands and their surrounding waters and reefs provide a highly diverse set of land and marine ecosystems, with niches for many rare or unique species.
-Saltwater crocodiles inhabit the islands along with neighboring areas of Queensland and Papua New Guinea.
+Saltwater crocodiles inhabit the islands along with neighbouring areas of Queensland and Papua New Guinea.
 Marine animals of the islands include dugongs (an endangered species of sea mammal widely found throughout the Indian Ocean and tropical Western Pacific, including Papua-New Guinean and Australian waters), as well as green, ridley, hawksbill and flatback sea turtles.

 The Torres Strait Islands may be grouped into five distinct clusters, which exhibit differences of geology and formation as well as location.
 The Torres Strait provides a habitat for numerous birds, including the Torresian imperial-pigeon, which is seen as the iconic national emblem to the islanders.

-These islands are also a distinct physiographic section of the larger Cape York Platform province, which in turn is part of the larger East Australian Cordillera physiographic division.
+These islands are also a distinct physiographic section of the larger Cape York Platform province, which in turn is part of the larger East Australian Cordillera physiographic region.